zenglenn42/utbc2019-hw-12-bamazon/README.md

 But you make my code difficult to read ... since my program logic snakes across callbacks.

-For the Bamazon application, the pseudo code is simple enough:
+For the Tinyson application, the pseudo code is simple enough:

 ### Simple Pseudo Code 🙂
 ```